Arduino-CI/arduino_ci/README.md

 [![Gitter](https://badges.gitter.im/Arduino-CI/arduino_ci.svg)](https://gitter.im/Arduino-CI/arduino_ci?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 [![GitHub Marketplace](https://img.shields.io/badge/Get_it-on_Marketplace-informational.svg)](https://github.com/marketplace/actions/arduino_ci)

-You want to run tests on your Arduino library (bonus: without hardware present), but the IDE doesn't support that.
-Arduino CI provides that ability.

-You want to precisely replicate certain software states in your library, but you don't have sub-millisecond reflexes for physically faking the inputs, outputs, and serial port.
-Arduino CI fakes 100% of the physical input and output of an Arduino board, including the clock.

-You want your Arduino library to be automatically built and tested every time someone contributes code to your project on GitHub, but the Arduino IDE lacks the ability to run unit tests.
-[Arduino CI](https://github.com/Arduino-CI/arduino_ci) provides that ability.
+Arduino CI was created to enable better collaboration among Arduino library maintainers and contributors, by enabling automated code checks to be performed as part of a pull request process.

+* enables running unit tests against the library **without hardware present**
+* provides a system of mocks that allow fine-grained control over the hardare inputs, including the system's clock
+* verifies compilation of any example sketches included in the library
+* can test a wide range of arduino boards with different hardware options available
+* compares entries in `library.properties` to the contents of the library and reports mismatches
-`arduino_ci` is a cross-platform build/test system, consisting of a Ruby gem and a series of C++ mocks.
-It enables tests to be run both locally and as part of a CI service like GitHub Actions, TravisCI, Appveyor, etc.  Any OS that can run the Arduino IDE can run `arduino_ci`.
+* can be run both locally and as part of CI (GitHub Actions, TravisCI, Appveyor, etc.)
+* runs on multiple platforms -- any platform that supports the Arduino IDE
+* provides detailed analysis of segfaults in compilers that support such debugging features

 > Note: for running tests in response to [GitHub events](https://docs.github.com/en/free-pro-team@latest/developers/webhooks-and-events/github-event-types), an [Arduino CI GitHub Action](https://github.com/marketplace/actions/arduino_ci) is available for your convenience.
 This method of running `arduino_ci` is driven by Docker, which may also serve your local testing needs (as it does not require a ruby environment to be installed).

+Arduino CI works on multiple platforms, which should enable your CI system of choice to leverage it for testing.

 Platform | CI Status
 ---------|:---------